rohitt597/Sudoku-in-C-edit/README.md

 # Grid Game

 ## Overview
 We!
 This game uses a two-dimensional grid to create an engaging and interactive Sudoku experience.
 The game is implemented in C and uses the ncurses library for terminal-based graphics.
-The primary goal is to fing Sudokion.
+The primary goa

 ## Features
 - A playable Sudoku game with a 9x9 grid.